smc/Malini/tests/fontbakery-report.md

 >- Familyname-Italic[wght].ttf
 >
 * ⚠ **WARN** Expected "Malini[opsz,slnt,wdth,wght].ttf.
 Got Malini-VF.ttf. [code: bad-filename]
-</div></details><details><summary>⚠ <b>WARN:</b> Familyname must be unique according to namecheck.fontdata.com (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/googlefonts.html#com.google.fonts/check/fontdata_namecheck">com.google.fonts/check/fontdata_namecheck</a>)</summary><div>

->
->We need to check names are not already used, and today the best place to check that is http://namecheck.fontdata.com
->
-* ⚠ **WARN** Failed to access: http://namecheck.fontdata.com.
-		This check relies on the external service http://namecheck.fontdata.com via the internet.
-While the service cannot be reached or does not respond this check is broken.

-		You can exclude this check with the command line option:
-		-x com.google.fonts/check/fontdata_namecheck

-		Or you can wait until the service is available again.
-		If the problem persists please report this issue at: https://github.com/googlefonts/fontbakery/issues

-		Original error message:
-		<class 'requests.exceptions.ConnectionError'> [code: namecheck-service]
 </div></details><details><summary>⚠ <b>WARN:</b> Check variable font instances (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/googlefonts.html#com.google.fonts/check/fvar_instances">com.google.fonts/check/fvar_instances</a>)</summary><div>

 >